Stories of SuccESS: On Oregon’s South Coast, Educators Are Building New Possibilities for Literacy

 “Erin did a fabulous job of sharing complex information in a very digestible way,” one participant shared.
 “I appreciate the active participation and numerous resources that we can immediately put into practice.”

 This year marks beginning of literacy partnership with Driftwood and Riley Creek.
 Based on the results of their strengths and needs assessments, Children’s Institute has designed four literacy workshops for Driftwood and Riley Creek to be delivered during the 2026-27 school year.
+For school leaders like Wendel, the partnership is about building long-term instructional support and shared commitment across the school community.

 For the 15 educators participating, the work is anchored in something simple and powerful: educators deserve professional learning that responds to their realities, and students deserve strong literacy instruction in every classroom.